The 6G Network: Your Questions Answered

 Looking back at previous cellular generations, it took most of the G’s some time to reach the Canadian market.
 For example, 1G launched in Tokyo in 1979, and Canada didn’t access the network until the mid-1980s.
 4G established itself near the end of 2009, and Canada didn’t get its first 4G network until mid-2011.
 5G deployments are also taking time.
 Introduced to the South Koreans in March 2019, Canada didn’t get access to 5G until almost a year later -January 2020.
 (Source: Engadget)

 Looking back, 6G won’t be readily available to the Canadian public until 2031 or 2032, but that’s only a guess.

 Although we haven’t even seen the full potential of 5G, 6G is still under question.
 6G has been nicknamed “wireless cognition” by researchers, meaning that robots and artificial intelligence could have the same intelligence and function as humans.
 The only difference is that the intellect is sent through 6G airwaves.

 The University of Oulu in Finland suggests this is what 6G will look like in our daily lives – similar to an optimistic sci-fi film full of new technologies and amusing ways to use them.

 6G could also significantly increase cell phone capabilities.
 One example talks about how 6G phones could test the air around you for toxic chemicals or even test if your food is safe to eat.
-6G phones could also be used to see through walls done by building up maps of local surroundings.
+Users could also use 6G phones to see through walls by building up maps of local surroundings.
 (Source: CNN)

 6G: Sci-Fi For Real